Telehandler Safety Training and Certification FAQs

 To earn your telehandler certificate and certification card, you must pass a brief quiz at the end of each module as well as a comprehensive final exam.

 The course includes six brief quizzes, and you have an unlimited number of attempts to achieve a passing score of 80% or higher.
-Your formal training concludes with a 20-question final exam with a 180-minute time limit.
+Your formal training concludes with a 20-question final exam.
 You must score at least 70% to pass the exam, and you have an unlimited number of attempts to pass.

 After you complete the course, your employer will provide a demonstration on how to operate the specific equipment used on your jobsite and explain site-specific hazards.
-Last, you will need to provide your employer the Powered Industrial Truck Operator Evaluation Form issued at the end of your course.
+Last, you will need to provide your employer the Powered Industrial Truck Operator Evaluation Form that you can download in the last module of the course.

 To become officially certified, your employer will walk you through the requirements of the evaluation form and ensure you can operate a telehandler safely.
 Once you and your employer have signed the form, you have successfully completed the evaluation.